-Three points will be awarded to a project located on a Brownfield site, defined as a site where the expansion, redevelopment, or reuse is complicated by the presence of a hazardous substance, pollutant, or contaminant including petroleum.
+The Commission awards three points to a project located on a Brownfield site, defined as a site where the expansion, redevelopment, or reuse is complicated by the presence of a hazardous substance, pollutant, or contaminant including petroleum.
 To qualify for these points, the application must include a copy of the site's Phase II Environmental Assessment and a remediation plan for the environmental issues.